K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Background

 based on a weighted sum of basis elements $b_i$.
 However the optimal basis elements are those minimizing the variance of the residual error, and not necessarily those which \emph{individually} effectively represent most of the signals, as in \Cref{eq:model}.
 That is, the principal components are unknown weighted combinations of the desired features, and therefore do not individually lead to meaningful features.

-Clustering methods, such as K-Means \cite{macqueen1967some,steinhaus1956division,hartigan1979algorithm,lloyd1982least}, assume \emph{all} measured data-points (TD signals) are \emph{one} of a set of prototypes, and have variation only as a consequence of measurement error and noise.
+Clustering methods, such as K-Means \cite{macqueen1967some,steinhaus1956division,hartigan1979algorithm,lloyd1982least} and K-Medoids \cite{kaufman1990partitioning,schubert2021fast}, assume \emph{all} measured data-points (TD signals) are \emph{one} of a set of prototypes, and have variation only as a consequence of measurement error and noise.
 This assumption does not hold in \Cref{eq:model}, as measured TD signals may be scaled or inverted versions of what would be a prototype relating to a specific target.
+Furthermore, as will be discussed in Section~\ref{sec:methods}, some fraction of the signals will be influenced by more than one tissue type, and therefore represent a mixture of classes.

-A further clustering issue arises when computing centroids.
-In K-Means, cluster centroids are calculated as the mean of the points associated to each cluster.
-High amounts of background noise, if included in any cluster, would strongly influence the mean, steering it away from a truer representation of the non-noise portion of the cluster.
+A final clustering issue arises when computing centroids.
+In K-Means, cluster centroids are calculated as the mean of the points associated to each cluster, and in K-Medoids, the most centrally located data point is chosen to be the centroid.
+In both cases, high amounts of background noise, if included in any cluster, would strongly influence the mean, steering it away from a truer representation of the non-noise portion of the cluster.

-Addressing these constraints has prompted the development of the method proposed here, capable of learning features that relate characteristic signal shapes to individual components of the target, in a scalable and noise-robust manner.
+Addressing these constraints has prompted the development of the method proposed in this paper, capable of learning features that relate characteristic signal shapes to individual components of the target, in a scalable and noise-robust manner.